harleydutton/among-thieves/README.md

 - Open Termux and run `apt-get update` (upgrade?) and then `termux-enable-storage` and follow the prompts
 - Clone this git repo into `~/storage/shared/`
 - Open Obsidian and open the repo folder as a vault
-- Open the preferences menu, go to "Appearance", scroll to the bottom, refresh css snippets, and enable "clean-embeds"
+- Open the preferences menu, go to "Appearance", scroll to the bottom, refresh css snippets, and enable "clean-embeds" and "ordered-list-markers"
 - Open "The Rules" and switch to preview mode
 ### Windows
 - Download and install git and Obsidian